-The {\ bf results presented in the paper} demonstrate that the center-to-limb effect is not purely geometric, but also depends strongly on the line-formation height and sensitivity of the observable.
+The {\ bf results presented in the paper} demonstrate that the center-to-limb effect is not purely geometric and also depends strongly on the line-formation height and the sensitivity of the observable.
 The Doppler signal, which traces plasma motion, and the continuum intensity, which reflects radiative transfer effects, respond differently to viewing geometry and local flows.
 The observed asymmetries in mode power, width, and pseudo-mode distribution provide valuable diagnostics for correcting full-disk observations from instruments such as SDO/HMI and Solar Orbiter/PHI, as well as provide an important insight into the more complex coupling of the center-to-limb effect and observed oscillations that require taking into account in improving data analysis techniques and interpretation results.
 Moreover, this study highlights the potential of realistic 3D radiative hydrodynamic simulations as a powerful framework for disentangling the physical and geometric contributions to systematic observational biases.
-Future extensions of this work will include the effects of magnetic fields and multiple spectral lines to quantify how magnetic activity and line-formation height influence the center-to-limb behavior of solar oscillations at different latitudes, as well as a more detailed analysis of the radial differential rotation and meridional flows that are already present in models and comparison with available SDO/HMI, Hinode/SOT, and Solar Orbiter/PHI observations.
+Future extensions of this work will include the effects of magnetic fields and multiple spectral lines to quantify how magnetic activity and line-formation height influence the center-to-limb behavior of solar oscillations across different latitudes, as well as a more detailed analysis of the radial differential rotation and meridional flows already present in models and comparison with available SDO/HMI, Hinode/SOT, and Solar Orbiter/PHI observations.